-This package contains programs to administer Access Control Lists, which are used to define more fine-grained discretionary access rights for files and directories.
-It is required by Systemd and can be used by Coreutils.
+This package contains utilities to administer Access Control Lists, which are used to define more fine-grained discretionary access rights for files and directories.

-Attr
+• Attr

-This package contains programs for working with extended attributes on filesystem objects.
-It is required by the libcap library.
+This package contains programs for administering extended attributes on filesystem objects.

 Autoconf

 This package contains programs for producing shell scripts that can automatically configure source code from a developer's template.
 It is often needed to rebuild a package after updates to the build procedures.